 University of Michigan

-David McClintock, MD, is an Associate Chief Medical Information Officer (ACMIO) for Michigan Medicine (Pathology Informatics), Director of Digital Pathology, Associate Director of Pathology Informatics and Associate Professor at the University of Michigan.
-His primary clinical interests include operational pathology and clinical laboratory informatics, workflow management, digital pathology implementation, LIS and middleware implementation/optimization, and integrating pathology and clinical laboratory data within the EHR, other HISs, and analytics solutions.
+David McClintock, MD, is an Associate Chief Medical Information Officer (ACMIO) for Michigan Medicine (Pathology), Director of Digital Pathology, Associate Director of Pathology Informatics and Associate Professor at the University of Michigan.
+His primary clinical interests include clinical laboratory informatics, workflow management, digital pathology implementation, LIS and middleware implementation/optimization, and integrating pathology and clinical laboratory data within the EHR, other HISs, and analytics solutions.
 His research interests include understanding the role and effects of digital pathology within the clinical laboratories, the use of artificial intelligence and machine learning for improved diagnostics and patient outcomes, and how to enable laboratory data analytics in order to provide both pathologists and clinicians opportunities to better optimize patient care and clinical decision-making.